sst/sst/www/docs/installation.md

 }
 ```

 Notice that we are using `export` here as well.
-SST transpiles your function code as well.
+SST also transpiles your function code.

-## Project Config
+## Project config

 Your SST app also includes a config file in `sst.json`.